IwannabeRealnerD/nextjs-starter-kit/setting_description/Github_actions.md

-# Github actions
+# Github Actions

-- This document serves as a comprehensive guide to implementing generic GitHub Actions within this project.
+- This document contains information related to the github actions of the project, including the reasons for selecting libraries, configuration methods, and more.

 ## 1. enforce-dev-branch.yml